backupbrew/switchbrew/USB services.md

 Takes a 0x10-byte input struct and a type-0x6 output buffer, returns an output s32.

-The buffer contains an array of 0x228-byte structs.
+The buffer contains an array of 0x228-byte interface structs.
 The output s32 is the total number of output entries.

 ## QueryAcquiredInterfaces